Genco Shipping & Trading Limited (GNK) stock is nearly perfect except the valuation - The Dwinnex

-Genco Shipping & Trading Limited (NYSE: GNK) closed the day trading at $15.34 down -2.04% from the previous closing price of $15.66.
-In other words, the price has decreased by -$0.32 from its previous closing price.
-On the day, 714656 shares were traded.
-GNK stock price reached its highest trading level at $15.61 during the session, while it also had its lowest trading level at $15.25.
+The closing price of Genco Shipping & Trading Limited (NYSE: GNK) was $15.28 for the day, up 3.45% from the previous closing price of $14.77.
+In other words, the price has increased by $+0.51 from its previous closing price.
+On the day, 658973 shares were traded.
+GNK stock price reached its highest trading level at $15.48 during the session, while it also had its lowest trading level at $14.78.

 Click Here to Download the FREE Report.